fsfe/reuse-docs/tutorial/tutorial.md

 than simply choosing a license, you need to put the license in your project directory.

-To do this, find your license in the [SPDX License List](https://spdx.org/licenses/).
+You find your license in the [SPDX License List](https://spdx.org/licenses/).
 SPDX is an open standard for communicating license and copyright information.
 Each license is uniquely identified by a shortform SPDX identifier.
 The SPDX identifier for your